-Professor of Mathematics Marina Chugunova joined the Institute of Mathematical Sciences at Claremont Graduate University in 2012.
+Marina Chugunova is the Ellis Cumberbatch Professor of Mathematics at Claremont Graduate University.
+She joined the Institute of Mathematical Sciences at Claremont Graduate University in 2012.

 Chugunova’s research interests include thin liquid films with applications to coating flows, biofluids, microfluidic engineering, and medicine; analysis of nonlinear parabolic PDEs; applied operator theory with applications to spectral stability problems in fluid dynamics; scientific computations; and Sturm-Liouville problems with spectral parameter dependent boundary conditions.
 Her current project examines interface dynamics for surfactant-driven thin films.